ryanwprice/ixd-resources/cite.md

 - Any time you copy code from an external source.
 Whether you are copying a snippet of code or a big chunk, you should credit the source.
 - When you copy the code and adapt it, you should still credit the source.
 You were _not_ the original developer of the code.
+- When you wrote the code, but received help from your PAL, tutor, mentor, or anyone else who influenced those lines.

 ## How should I cite the code?